Hot-water baseboard heaters put out a lot of heat very quickly, as soon as the thermostat kicks on.

 However, sometimes these heaters can put out a little less heat than you’re paying for, and that’s when you know there’s a problem.

-Here’s how to dramatically improve the heat flow, and pay attention; you’ll want to do this twice each winter.
+Here’s how to dramatically improve the heat flow, and pay attention because you’ll want to do this twice each winter.

-First, remove the end caps and pop off the front panel to expose the finned copper pipe inside.
+First, remove the baseboard heater’s end caps and pop off the front panel to expose the finned copper pipe inside.
 These fins absorb heat from the hot water going through the pipe.

-If you do this at the beginning of the winter and the end of the winter, your hot-water baseboard heater should put out just as much heat as you need it to.
+If you do this at the beginning and end of winter, your hot-water baseboard heater should put out just as much heat as you need it to.